-As opposed to serf-ownership, to the feudal-minded land-lords, and the state that serves them, the peasantry still stands as a class, a class not of capitalist but of self-owning society, i.e., as an estate-class.
-Inasmuch as this class antagonism between the "peasantry" and the privileged landowners, so characteristic of serf-owning society, still survives in our countryside, insomuch a working-class party must undoubtedly be on the side of the "peasantry", support its struggle and urge it on to fight against all remnants of serf-ownership.
+As opposed to serf-ownership, to the feudal-minded landlords, and the state that serves them, the peasantry still stands as a class, a class not of capitalist but of self-owning society, i.e., as an estate-class.\ Inasmuch as this class antagonism between the "peasantry" and the privileged landowners, so characteristic of serf-owning society, still survives in our countryside, insomuch a working-class party must undoubtedly be on the side of the "peasantry", support its struggle and urge it on to fight against all remnants of serf-ownership.

-^{} We know that in slave and feudal societies, class divisions were also expressed in the division of the population into social-estates, each class with specific legal status in the state.
+• We know that in slave and feudal societies, class divisions were also expressed in the division of the population into social-estates, each class with specific legal status in the state.
 That is why classes in a society based on slavery and feudalism (and on serf-ownership) were also separate social-estates.
 On the other hand, in capitalist, bourgeois society, all citizens are equal in law, division into social-estates has been abolished (at least in principle), and that is why classes have ceased to be social-estates.
-The division of society into classes is a common feature to slave, feudal, and bourgeois societies, but in the two former estate-classes existed, whereas in the latter the classes are not estates.
+The division of society into classes is a common feature to slave, feudal, and bourgeois societies, but in the two former estates.